Dongshan Island Campaign: Outcome

 The Dongshan Island Campaign was the last large scale Nationalist counterattack against the mainland.
-Nationalist dead recovered by the Communists on land and in the coastal waters totaled 2,664, and another 715 were captured, while the number of wounded was uncertain because most of them were successfully evacuated by the Nationalists themselves.
+Nationalist dead recovered by the Communists on land and in the coastal waters totalled 2,664, and another 715 were captured, while the number of wounded was uncertain because most of them were successfully evacuated by the Nationalists themselves.
 In addition, two tanks were destroyed, three landing ships sunk and two aircraft were also lost.

-The Kuomintang went too far to maintain the secrecy of the mission.
-Even their own troops were not informed about the mission until they were already on their way to the island.
-Many captured Nationalist officers felt that they had been handicapped by inadequate briefing.
-Had they been better informed, they would have postponed the attack to better train their troops.

 The poor Nationalist inter-service communication caused by the excessive secrecy also resulted in the Nationalist landing ships unloading in the largest port on the island, which was within range of the PLA heavy mortar positions.
-The slow landing ships loaded with heavy weaponry became sitting ducks as they were being unloaded, and in addition to three being sunk, the pier was also badly damaged by the accurate mortar fire.
+The slow landing ships loaded with heavy weaponry became sitting ducks as they were being unloaded, and in addition to three being damaged the pier was also badly damaged by the Communist mortar fire.

-Another serious blunder committed by the attacking Nationalist force was the failure to cut the communications link between the defenders and the mainland.
-Despite the fact that every single telephone line pole was cut down, nobody bothered to cut the actual line, or to wiretap the enemy's telephone line.
+Another serious blunder committed by the attacking Nationalist force was the failure to completely cut the communications link between the defenders and the mainland.
 As a result, the defenders were able to maintain communications with the mainland and the Communist commanders were much more aware of the situation than their Nationalist counterparts.

-The attacking Nationalist forces underestimated the speed and size of the Communist response.
-Although the Nationalist order of battle included three divisions, none of them were full strength, and the elite paratrooper division comprised two brigades totaling only 2,000 men, which was the usual strength of a single brigade.
+The attacking Nationalist forces underestimated the speed and of the Communist response.
+Although the Nationalist order of battle included more than 1 division, and the paratrooper division comprised two brigades totalling only 498 men, a battalion size.
+Lack of heavy equipment prevent taking over stationed soldiers in the bunkers, Lack of heavy weapon contributed much paratroops losses.
 Furthermore, due to the sinking of three landing ships at the port and the destruction of the port by enemy heavy mortar fire, most landing forces became light infantry without firepower superior to that of their opponents.
-This problem was further compounded by the incorrect use of the paratroopers by ordering them to attack the strongly fortified Communist positions at Eight Feet Gate Pier, resulting in more than 500 paratroopers killed, a staggering 25% of the total paratroop force devoted to the campaign.
+This problem was further compounded by the incorrect use of the lightly equipped paratroopers by ordering them to attack the strongly fortified Communist positions at Eight Feet Gate Pier, resulting in heavy casualties.
 After losing their superiority in firepower with the destruction of their heavy weapons at the port, the Nationalists lost their superiority in numbers as the Communists reinforced their garrison from the mainland.